|On this page:

 Please be assured that Doctor-Patient confidentiality will be maintained both in Canada and in Africa and this includes your medical forms.

-There are several immunizations required for travel to Kenya.
+There are several immunizations required for travel to East Africa.
 Please consult your physician or a local travel medical clinic since the requirements do change from time to time.

 The sooner you look after immunization requirements, the better.
 Sometimes appointments are needed for immunizations like Yellow Fever and it does take some time for the immunizations to be effective.